William R. Sears: Career

-Although his work at Northrop offered him little opportunity to fly, his move to Cornell provided more opportunity.
+Although his work at Northrop offered him little opportunity to fly, his move to Cornell provided more opportunities.
 In more than 50 years as a private pilot, he logged 8,000 hours before retiring from flying in 1990.
 He owned several aircraft over the years, including a Mooney M-18 Mite, a Beech A35 Bonanza, a Piper Comanche and finally a Piper Twin Comanche.

-In 1974, after 28 years at Cornell, Sears joined the faculty of the department of aerospace and mechanical engineering at the University of Arizona.
+In 1974, after 28 years at Cornell, Sears joined the faculty of the aerospace and mechanical engineering departments at the University of Arizona.
 Four years later, he was named emeritus professor but remained an active faculty member and completed much of his important analytical and experimental work on adaptive-wall wind tunnels during these years.

 Honors and awards

 Sears was a member of the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts and Sciences, and Mexico's Academia Nacional de Ingeniería.
 He was an honorary fellow of the American Institute of Aeronautics and Astronautics.
 During his lifetime, he received many honors and awards, including the Guggenheim Medal and in 1974 the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering."
 In 1988, Caltech gave him its Distinguished Alumni Award.
 He was also named an outstanding alumnus of the University of Minnesota and was awarded an honorary doctorate from the University of Arizona.

 Sears was also an accomplished musician, first as a percussionist.
 He worked his way through college as a drummer in dance bands and, after moving to California, was tympanist with the Pasadena Symphony for several seasons.
 Later, at Cornell, he became an expert recorder player with a university group interested in medieval music.
 He played with the Collegium Musicum at the University of Arizona for 20 years.